Logo: Bauhaus-University Weimar

 Intensive language course to prepare for the DSH examination

-To prepare for the German Language Examination for University Admission (DSH) in September, the Language Centre offers an online preparation course if there is sufficient demand.
+To prepare for the German Language Examination for University Admission (DSH) in September, the Language Centre offers a (face-to-face) preparation course if there is sufficient demand.

 Please note that only prospective students of the Bauhaus-Universität Weimar and the Hochschule für Musik 'Franz Liszt' with a conditional admission can be admitted to this course.